yixianwang/yixian-site/content/_index.md

 Contact: wangyixian.wyx(at)gmail(dot)com or yixianwang(at)utexas(dot)edu

 ##
 Hi!
 I obtained my master's degree in CS from UT Austin.
 I am very enthusiastic about the software engineer position and eager to learn.
-I have a strong background in applied mathematics and machine learning.
+I also have a strong background in applied mathematics and machine learning.